SharePoint/sp-dev-docs/docs/general-development/create-associations-in-sharepoint.md

 ## Basic tasks for working with associations

 The following articles were written for SharePoint Server 2010 and SharePoint Designer 2010.
-The content is still appropriate for SharePoint Server 2013 and SharePoint Designer 2013, although there might be some variations in the user interface.
+The content is still appropriate for SharePoint and SharePoint Designer 2013, although there might be some variations in the user interface.